swedablo/BlackJack/README.md

 # BlackJack
 A blackjack program, including a strategy dervied from Machine Learning.

 The program compares a simple Dealer Strategy to a Machine Learning Strategy using reinforced learning.
+Its quite fascinationg how the ML program learns by itself, without knowing the rules of the game, a strategy very close to the well known "Basic Strategy" (as describe in the book "Beat The Dealer" by Edward O Thorp).

 Run "game.py" to start the simulation.

-### Rules: ###
+### Blackjack Rules: ###
 1. The goal of BlackJack is to beat the dealer's hand without going above 21.
 2. The dealer have to draw a card until the dealer has 17 or above.
 3. On a tie, the player's bet is returned to the player.